 Are you concerned about PFAS in your drinking water?
+If so, you should check out the Tap Score PFAS test from SimpleLab.

 You can now test for 14 different PFAS compounds with the SimpleLab at-home kit.
 It’s easy to use and includes everything you need.
 They provide a comprehensive report that will help you understand what your results mean along with suggestions for addressing your concerns.
 The price is very reasonable too!